Doubt is a common theme in the martial arts.

 For others….well, not so much.
 Instead, their doubt is addressed with faith.

-When you find faith in such things, rather than looking for proof, even something as pragmatic as a martial discipline, you may start to venture into territory where that faith grows, expands, blends into and comes to encompass other things.
-And then you might end up in something akin to a cult.
+Finding faith in such things, rather than seeking proof, even in something as pragmatic as a fighting discipline, one may start to venture into territory where the faith grows, expands, blends into and comes to encompass other people and other things.

-The author of True Believers, Louis Martin, discusses his time in the Seibukan martial arts organization of Julio Toribio, and his gradual awakening and coming to doubt what was going on around him, ultimately recognizing himself to be in a cult of sorts, especially after hearing a couple of bartenders talking about the group that way during a formal event the school held.
+The author of True Believers, Louis Martin, discusses his time in the Seibukan martial arts organization of Julio Toribio, and his gradual awakening to and coming to doubt what was going on around him, ultimately recognizing himself to be in a cult of sorts, especially after hearing a couple of bartenders talking about the group during a formal event the school held.

-While some traditionalists may be put off by the meteoric rise in ranking that occurred within Seibukan – A black belt in six or nine months?
-Seventh dan – or menkyo kaiden – in seven years?
+This is not in itself unusual.
+Where some traditionalists may be put off by the meteoric rise in ranking that occurred within Seibukan – A black belt in six or nine months?
+Seventh dan – and menkyo kaiden – in seven years?
 This attitude would be anachronistic.
-The histories of the Classical Japanese arts, in which Seibukan has a toehold, and modern traditional arts such as Judo show that this kind of rapid ranking was the standard rather than an exception, until recent times.
+The histories of the classical Japanese arts, in which Seibukan has a foothold, and modern traditional arts such as Judo show that this kind of rapid ranking was the norm rather than an exception until recent times.

 So no, it’s not that the Seibukan made money off tradition, its more like that making money and selling a belief system seems to have become the primary goal of the school.
-Always adding more, each new belt with a fee, and new gear one had to buy, and new responsibilities requiring more pay-for-play.
+Always adding more, each new belt with a fee, and new gear one had to buy, and new responsibilities requiring still more pay-for-play.

-It is perhaps understandable in that this is not a comfortable thing to do, and tends to place us on the outside of the in-group, something that Martin describes very well, capturing the subtlety of how that occurred to him.
+Is this what we are looking for?
+These are people to look up to?
+Who claim such awareness and empowerment, even enlightenment?
+And they can’t manage basic conflict communications with their fellows, or even their friends?
+Can’t accept valid criticism, and therefore can’t criticize others because of the perceived vulnerability it creates?
+It is perhaps understandable, as such things are not comfortable things to do, tending to place us outside the in-group, something that Martin describes very well while capturing the subtlety of how it occurred with him.
 Martin can be forgiven for this because he was a young man, and this book is really the story of how he came to a place where he could do those very things.